Voluntary Disclosure and Personalized Pricing: How Disclosure Amplifies Competition

 Each evidence technology is identical to its counterpart in the monopolistic model when the type space is unidimensional.
 The novelty here is that the consumer now sends two messages---$M_L$ to firm L and $M_R$ to firm R---and each message is privately observed by its recipient.
 Both messages come from the same technology but are otherwise unrestricted.
 For example, a consumer of type $t$ can reveal her type by sending the message $\{t\}$ to one firm while concealing it from the other firm using the message $[-1,1]$.

-\paragraph{Timeline and Equilibrium Concept.} The consumer first observes her type $t$ and then chooses a pair of messages $(M_L, M_R)$, each from $\messages(t)$.\footnote{Our analysis is also compatible with a setting where all that a consumer observes is a signal with her posterior expected location, like \cite{armstrongzhou2019}, and chooses whether and how to disclose that expected location using simple or rich evidence.} Each firm $i$ privately observe its message $M_i$ and sets price $p_i \geq 0$; price-setting is simultaneous.
+\paragraph{Timeline and Equilibrium Concept.} The consumer first observes her type $t$ and then chooses a pair of messages $(M_L, M_R)$, each from $\messages(t)$.\footnote{While we have treated $t$ as the consumer's location, our analysis is also compatible with a setting where all that a consumer observes is a signal with her posterior expected location, like \cite{armstrongzhou2019}, and chooses whether and how to disclose that expected location using simple or rich evidence.} Each firm $i$ privately observe its message $M_i$ and sets price $p_i \geq 0$; price-setting is simultaneous.
 The consumer then chooses which firm to purchase the good from, if any.

 We study Perfect Bayesian Equilibria of this game.
 As is well-known \citep{osborne1987equilibrium,caplin1991aggregation}, the price-setting game in Bertrand competition with horizontal differentiation may lack a pure-strategy equilibrium for general distributions.
 By contrast, we show constructively that pure-strategy equilibria always exist when this market setting is augmented with a disclosure game.